 This thick and tasty paste plays a role in numerous recipes worldwide, from pizza to different varieties of tomato-based dishes.

-In this article, we look at some benefits of using tomato paste, its nutritional values, and how to use it.
+This article looks at some benefits of using tomato paste, its nutritional values, and how to use it.

 How Is Tomato Paste Made?

 Before we look into the nutritional benefits of tomato paste, let’s first examine how to make it.

 Firstly, producing tomato paste is fairly straightforward and involves no additional ingredients.
 However, producers can use two different processes to make it, known as ‘hot break’ and ‘cold break’ processing.